dead dwarf.

 But I digress.

-Bypassing the paediatric doctors, social work, the mid-wife and even NHS direct Gino instead decides to call his sister Albana (Eileen Atkins...how the fuck did they get this cast?) a local nun-about-town, for help.
+Bypassing the pediatric doctors, social work, the mid-wife and even NHS direct Gino instead decides to call his sister Albana (Eileen Atkins...how the fuck did they get this cast?) a local nun-about-town, for help.

-Dr. Tanya Byron: No explanation needed. |
+| Dr. Tanya Byron: No explanation needed. |

 Well it's either that or ADHD.

-How and why this has happened is a mystery to the parents tho'....I mean who the fuck would want to enter Joan Collins child and make them do bad things?
+In relation to the plot how and why this has happened is a mystery to the parents tho'....I mean who the fuck would want to enter Joan Collins child and make them do bad things?

-Unless that child was Tara Newley obviously.
+Unless that child was Tara Newley obviously because I love her.

-Newley: Twice. |
+| Newley: Twice. |

 The cast stand about scratching their heads (or in Bates' case rubbing his semi-erect manhood against the coffee table) trying to think of a reason for their family traumas when suddenly (I think she must have just woken up and realised where she was) Lucy suddenly remembers a bizarre event that happened a few years before she met Gino whilst she was appearing in what looks like a community centre stage version of Moulin Rouge.